abrarelmogy/GoBike-System-Data-Analysis/README.md

 ## Key Insights for Presentation

-> It seems like subscribers in both genders are using this service as a work transportaion.
+> It seems like subscribers in both genders are using this service as a work transportation.